 4. The States Parties to the present Convention, including those having responsibility for the administration of Non-Self-Governing Territories, shall promote the realization of the right to self-determination, and shall respect that right, in conformity with the provisions of the Charter of the United Nations and with ILO Convention 169.

-5. States shall take resolute steps to prevent and eliminate massive and flagrant violations of the human rights of persons and peoples affected by situations such as those resulting from apartheid, all forms of racism and racial discrimination, based discrimination oncolonialism, foreign domination, violations by for-profit entities,
+5. States shall take resolute steps to prevent and eliminate any massive and flagrant violations of the human rights of persons and peoples affected by situations such as those resulting from apartheid, all forms of racism and racial discrimination, and caste based discrimination, discrimination on work and descent, colonialism, foreign domination, violations by for-profit entities,

 7